What Does "Likelihood of the Training Data" Actually Mean?

 Misconception 1: “We’re computing the probability that the data is real”

 No. The data already exists.
-We’re computing how much probability our model assigns to the observed outcomes.
+This computes how much probability the model assigns to the observed outcomes.

 Misconception 2: “Likelihood is a probability distribution over the data”